sush23-github/sush23-github/README.md

 Hello there!
 Sushma here👋🏻
-I'm Currently a Trainee @ TAP ACADEMY
+I'm Currently a Trainee Intern @ TAP ACADEMY
 I Completed my Graduation in BE(Computer Science) at UBDTCE 🏫 based in Davanagere,India.